Professional Development Residency

 For genuine growth to occur, teachers (like students of all ages) require time to process and modeling.
 This is why my favorite form of inservice is the residency.

 In a typical residency, I provide initial seminars on Writer’s Workshop and/or Six Trait Writing and, if possible, spend some time modeling Writer’s Workshop in the classroom.
-(Lessons can be streamed to the whole group.)
+(Lessons may be streamed to the whole group.)
 Additional professional development (after teachers have had the opportunity to work with the methods and theory presented) may include any combination of modeling, lesson development, assessment, or teacher observations.
 We spend time clarifying, trouble-shooting, and adding techniques to the teaching toolbox.
 Exciting is the adjective most often used to describe these days as we build on shared successes.

 Please note that all residencies are custom designed to fit your school’s schedule and particular professional development needs.

 Read what participants are saying about my residencies.

 However, having presented the ideal situation, I understand that school inservice budgets have been cut significantly and am more than willing to do one and two-day inservices with the hope that work can be continued with administrative support, PLC groups, or even Skype visits.

 No More “I’m Done!”
 Fostering Independent Writers in the Primary Classroom (1 or 2 days)